 \begin{sloppypar} \begin{theorem} For every $k\ge 1$, \textsc{Fair $k$-Division Under Conflicts} is solvable in time \hbox{$\mathcal{O}(n^{3k+2}(Q+1)^k)$} for connected biconvex bipartite conflict graphs $G$, where $Q = \max_{1\le j\le k}p_j(V(G))$. \end{theorem} \end{sloppypar}

-\begin{proof} Assuming at first that $G$ is connected, Lemma~\ref{th:biconvexstructure} is applied for obtaining from $G$ the cocomparability graph $G'$.
+\begin{proof} {At first Lemma~\ref{th:biconvexstructure} is applied} for obtaining from $G$ the cocomparability graph $G'$.
 However, we have to consider also the vertex sets $A_L:=\{a_1,\ldots, a_{L-1}\}$ and $A_R:=\{a_{R+1}, \ldots, a_s\}$.
 This is done by considering assignments of vertices in $A_L\cup A_R$ to the $k$ subsets of a partial $k$-coloring of $G$ in an efficient way as follows.

 For every $j\in \{1, \ldots, k\}$, we guess, by going through all possibilities, the largest index vertex $\overline{a}_j \in A_L$ (resp.\ smallest index $\underline{a}_j \in A_R$) inserted in $X_j$.
 One can add an artificial vertex $a_0$ (resp.\ $a_{s+1}$) to represent the case that no vertex from $A_L$ (resp.\ $A_R$) is inserted in $X_j$.
 Thus, every guess is represented by a $2k$-tuple $\sigma = (\overline{a}_1, \ldots, \overline{a}_k, \underline{a}_1, \ldots, \underline{a}_k)$.
 The total number of such guesses (i.e.,\ iterations) is bounded by $(n+1)^k$ for each of $A_L$ and $A_R$, i.e., $\mathcal{O}(n^{2k})$ selections to be considered in total.